 Black leaves at the base

-If the fronds are going black and it's starting at the base, then it's very likely a case of overwatering.
+If the fronds are going black and it's starting at the base, then it's very likely a case of overwatering and some root rot has taken place.
 The fronds will easily pull away with a gentle tug, even if they look otherwise healthy.

 Black spots on the fronds